 Step 2: Dirt tends to “bake” on the engine as a result of the heat.
 You must remove this with a wired brush before applying the engine degreaser.

 Step 3: Using any of the degreasers from our list, apply the product to the area that needs cleaning.
 Let it work for the recommended time (as per the instructions on the packaging), and then use the wired brush again to remove the more stubborn grime.

 Take note: Whatever you do, try and avoid getting the stronger formulas on any painted parts on your car.
 Some degreasers are potent enough to remove paint from the fenders and the body.

-Step 4: Once you have removed all the dirt with the degreaser, use a microfiber towel to remove any leftover solution, making sure there aren’t any pools of the solution near the wiring or under any compartments.
+Step 4: Once you have removed all the dirt with the degreaser, use a microfiber towel to remove any leftover solution, ensuring there aren’t any pools of the solution near the wiring or under any compartments.

-If you use a degreaser that needs water, it is a good idea to use the pressure washer on the widest setting possible.
+If you use a degreaser that needs water, it is good to use the pressure washer in the widest setting possible.
 Or you can rinse the degreaser off with a regular garden hose.
-The most important thing is to not disconnect any wires or break the covers protecting the electronics.
+The most important thing is not to disconnect any wires or break the covers protecting the electronics.

 There is nothing more satisfying than lifting your car’s hood to find an engine clean enough to eat off of, and best of all, it isn’t as challenging as you thought it would be.
 By choosing any one of the degreasers featured in our review, you know you are using a quality product that will get your car’s engine looking as good as the day you got it.